Diocese of Chichester

 What does the training involve?

-This will consist of around 8 - 12 sessions of training, depending on the chosen elective.
+For most candidates there will be around 6 - 12 sessions of training, depending on the chosen elective.
 Dates and venues for the ministry electives will be established each year when we have confirmed numbers of students for each ministry area and will run between January and May.
 Some of the ministry modules or particular venues may not be offered if there is insufficient interest to make a group viable.
-Candidates should be aware that some of the teaching will be on weeknight evenings and other elements may take place at weekends.
+Candidates should be aware that some of the teaching may be on weeknight evenings and other elements may take place at weekends.

 Are there any written assignments?